 Drilling a Well is not something you can do yourself.
-You need to find a local a Well Drilling company that has the necessary drilling truck.
+You need to find a local Well Drilling company that has the necessary drilling truck.

 What does it cost?

 Typically there will be a call out charge for them to come to your site with their truck and then there will be a charge per foot for drilling the well.
-A typically well may be 200 feet deep or more.
+A typical well may be 200 feet deep or more.
 If they drill a well and it does not produce water then they will go elsewhere on your property and try drilling another well.
 All the time the per foot drilling costs mount up, If a large rock in your land breaks their drilling bit then you will probably also get charged for that.
 Realistically a well will easily cost you $10K but if you are unlucky then it could be even as much as $30K or more.